Suor/funcy/docs/calc.rst

 .. decorator:: cache(timeout)

-    Same as memoize, but doesn't use cached results older than ``timeout``.
+    Same as :func:`memoize`, but doesn't use cached results older than ``timeout``.
 It can be either number of seconds or :class:`datetime.timedelta`.
 Also, doesn't support skipping.